Students majoring in electrical and computer engineering (ECE) will complete a total of 128 credits in the following areas:

 *other upper-level courses as approved by Undergraduate Chair

-All ECE majors must take a minimum of five humanities and/or social science (H&SS) courses.
+The humanities and social sciences requirements for the Bachelor of Science in Electrical and Computer Engineering program require a minimum of five humanities and/or social science courses equaling 20 credits.
 This includes the three courses taken to satisfy the University Cluster requirement.
 These five courses can be chosen from any recognized Humanities and/or Social Science field listed below.
 Students also are expected to take some of these courses beyond the introductory level.
-Ordinarily, H&SS Clusters will count for three of the five required courses, but if questions arise, students should consult their advisors.
+Ordinarily, H or SS Clusters will count for three of the five required courses, but if questions arise, students should consult their advisors.
 Language courses at the 101 level are only accepted when followed by another, more advanced course in the same language.
 While it is preferred to have at least one course in each of H&SS, a minor of five or more courses in one area will satisfy the H&SS requirement.
+Acceptable Humanities courses include any English course except for ENGL 101 or the course taken to satisfy the university primary writing requirement (usually WRTG 105); any four-credit course in American sign language, art or art history, dance, digital media studies, dance, English, modern languages and culture (a foreign language above 101 level), music, philosophy, religion & classics, film studies courses cross-listed in a humanities department, studio art.
+Acceptable Social Sciences courses include any course in anthropology, health behavior and society, economics, entrepreneurship, health policy, history, international relations, linguistics, political science, psychology, sociology, Gender, sexuality and women’s studies.
+A summary of humanities and social sciences requirements for the Bachelor of Science in Electrical and Computer Engineering can be seen below in Table 4.

 Optional Introductory ECE Courses